-Once Marvel Snap players reach Collection Level 222 with their decks, they move out of Pool 1 and gain access to Pool 2 cards.
-This means they’ll have access to some of the best cards in the game, shaking up the deck possibilities from the previous pool of cards.
+Once you reach Collection Level 222 in Marvel Snap, you will move out of Pool 1 and gain access to Pool 2 cards.
+I love this part of the game since you will now have access to some of the best cards in Marvel Snap, shaking up the deck possibilities from the previous pool of cards.

 Best Pool 2 Decks in Marvel Snap, Ranked Good to Best